Quantum Nonlocality under Latency Constraints: Discussion

 \paragraph{Open problems} There is a plethora of open problems regarding LC games and their generalizations.
-One important open question is whether back-and-forth communication between two parties can achieve higher winning probabilities compared to a single round of communication.~\Cref{fig:PertXor} seems to give evidence of this, but is not sufficient.
-In general, we would need to prove a nontrivial upper bound on $\omega_q$ for single-round quantum strategies as defined in~\Cref{dfn:graph_quantum}.
-One possible approach is to define an NPA-like hierarchy of upper bounds that converge to the quantum value as conjectured in~\Cref{app:npa}.
-Such a result will also better characterize the set of quantum behaviors $\mathcal Q$ for simple LC games.
-Another important direction is to mathematically analyze the threshold times $\tau_c(\alpha),\tau_q(\alpha)$ defined in~\Cref{subsec:siso}.
+One important direction is to mathematically analyze the threshold times $\tau_c(\alpha),\tau_q(\alpha)$ defined in~\Cref{subsec:siso}.
 This would shed more light on the time advantage that quantum resources can achieve in SISO games.
-Lastly, it will be important to find more efficient numerical optimization algorithms for LC games.
-This is especially pressing since the numerical optimizers for conventional nonlocal games can already face scaling problems (consider state-of-the-art optimizers such as that of~\cite{mortimer2025bounding}).
-An efficient optimizer is crucial for designing experiments and for evaluating real-world applications. \\~\\ \emph{Author contributions.} D.D.\ conceived the idea of extending Bell inequalities by relaxing latency constraints, was in charge of the overall direction and planning, and was primarily responsible for the writing of the manuscript.
+It will also be important to find more efficient numerical optimization algorithms for LC games.
+This is especially pressing since the numerical optimizers for conventional nonlocal games can already face scaling problems~\cite{mortimer2025bounding}.
+An efficient optimizer is crucial for designing experiments and for evaluating real-world applications.
+Another question is to derive an NPA-like upper bound on the quantum value of LC games via techniques such as those in~\cite{klep2024state}.
+Lastly, an interesting question is whether the enormous amount of quantum entanglement in port-based teleportation is necessary in order to achieve the reductions in~\Cref{thm:aggregable},~\Cref{thm:LC_to_broadcasting}, and~\Cref{thm:siso_to_LC}.
+Related to this question is whether there is a provable reduction in the amount of entanglement needed to achieve a certain winning probability if we can make use of auxiliary parties. \\~\\ \emph{Author contributions.} D.D.\ conceived the idea of explicitly integrating spacetime locality into the formulation of Bell inequalities, was in charge of the overall direction and planning, and was primarily responsible for the writing of the manuscript.
 Z.J.\ contributed to the definition of simple and multi-step LC games, led the effort in elucidating the structure and separations among classes of LC game strategies, and improved the presentation of the manuscript.
-P.P.\ devised the generalization of the see-saw method to LC games, was responsible for its implementation, and analyzed the simulations for random, extended and perturbed XOR games.
+P.P.\ devised the generalization of the see-saw method to LC games, was responsible for its implementation, analyzed the simulations for random, extended and perturbed XOR games, and designed the nontrivial game.
 M.X. contributed to the proofs of the basic properties of LC games.
-X.X. contributed to analyzing distributed games and analyzed specific three-party XOR games.
-All authors discussed the results and commented on the manuscript. \\~\\ \emph{Acknowledgments.} We would like to thank Nafiz Ishtiaque, Ziwen Liu, Guorui Ma, Veronica Pasquarella, Richard Schoen, and Jie Wang for helpful discussions.
+X.X. derived all the results that use port-based teleportation, contributed to the analysis of distributed games, and analyzed specific three-party XOR games.
+All authors discussed the results and commented on the manuscript. \\~\\ \emph{Acknowledgments.} We would like to thank Hamed Adami, Elliott Gesteau, Nafiz Ishtiaque, Ziwen Liu, Guorui Ma, Veronica Pasquarella, Leonardo Santilli, Richard Schoen, and Jie Wang for helpful discussions.
+We thank Simon H{\"o}fer for pointing out the connection between LC games and port-based teleportation.
 We thank Yuqing Li for writing one of the SDP algorithms that we used in our paper.
-DD would like to thank God for all of His provisions.
+DD would like to thank God for all of His provisions. \\~\\ \emph{AI disclosure.} ChatGPT 5.5 was used to proofread the manuscript and also used collaboratively to improve its language.